Website latest update on September 28, 2022

 The current HelMod Version is the result of a continuous development since 1998 (Monte-Carlo approach to Galactic Cosmic Ray propagation in the Heliosphere, Nucl.
 Phys B-Proc Sup).
 The latest review on HelMod was published in 2018 (Propagation of Cosmic Rays in Heliosphere: the HelMod Model.
 Adv.
 Space Res.
 62(10):2859 - 2879, 2018)

 In the present website version, a solar modulation calculator is available for Cosmic Rays experiments carried out during solar Cycle 23 and 24.

-In the 2D-HelMod code version 1 was implemented the standard Parker field with modification in the polar region, the dependence on the particle drift, the Solar Wind description was revisited for high and low activity periods, the Heliosphere was divided in regions related to spatial propagation of turbulence from Sun.
-Introduced the possiblity to evaluate solar modulation for electrons and positrons.
+In the 2D-HelMod code version 1 was implemented the standard Parker field with modification in the polar region, the dependence on the particle drift, the Solar Wind description revisited for high and low activity periods, the Heliosphere divided in regions related to spatial propagation of turbulence from Sun, and, finally, it was introduced the possibility to evaluate solar modulation for electrons and positrons.

-From version 2.5 the spatial depenence of parallel diffusion coefficient was revisited according to Ulysses measurements of time variation cosmic rays counting rate to account for different latitudinal gradients in opposite solar polarities
+From version 2 the heliospheric magnetic field and the spatial dependence of parallel diffusion coefficient revisited according to Ulysses measurements of time variation cosmic rays counting rate to account for different latitudinal gradients in opposite solar polarities

 From version 3.0 The numerical scheme was revisited and a backward-in-time approach was adopted.
 The rigidity dependence of parallel diffusion coefficient revisited according to PAMELA and AMS-02 data.
 Introduced the possibility of evaluating solar modulation of ions.
 Developed an additional python module to link GALPROP LIS (and plain text file) with HelMod results.

 From version 3.2 A systematic cross-check between Solar Modulator and Online Calculator was performed for proton, antiproton and helium.